Home Energy-Efficiency Upgrades for Beginners

 If your furnace or boiler is more than 25 or 30 years old, you may want to consider replacing it with a newer, more efficient unit.
 (Hopefully, you know the age of your heating equipment, either because you remember when it was installed, or you were told how old it was when you bought the house.)

-If you are planning major energy-retrofit work that will include a new heating system, you may want to read Choosing HVAC Equipment for an Energy-Efficient Home.
+If you are planning major energy-retrofit work that will include a new heating system, you may want to read All About HVAC.

 Inspect your ductwork.
 If your home is heated with a boiler, there probably isn’t any ductwork in your basement.
 If you have a furnace or air handler, however, you’ve got ducts.
 Inspect the ducts to see if any ducts are disconnected, or if ducts are so poorly connected that there is a visible gap between duct sections.
 Disconnected ducts will need to be reconnected and sealed with mastic or high-quality tape.